bigtran/docs.loraserver.io/content/guides/google-cloud-platform.md

 description: Quickstart guide on hosting the LoRa Server components on Google Cloud Platform.
 ---

-# Quickstart Google Cloud Platform
+# Google Cloud Platform 快速起步

 This tutorial describes the steps needed to setup the LoRa Server project on the [Google Cloud Platform](https://cloud.google.com/).
 The following